Mwangi-Derrick/Mwangi-Derrick/README.md

 </div>

-**The unyielding nucleus for global data transit** — A zero-knowledge, customer-owned infrastructure platform for industrial-grade backup and data movement.
+**Data reliability infrastructure platform that lets your engineers sleep through the night** — Verifiable, resumable, and customer-owned.

 #### 🎯 Core Innovation